 – Treasure Island (The Venetian and the Palazzo).

 – Caesars Palace (The Quad, The Linq, and the Flamingo).

 – Bellagio (Paris, Bally’s Planet Hollywood, Cosmopolitan, Aria, Vdara and other City Center attractions)

 – Excalibur (MGM Grand, New York – New York, The Tropicana).

 This is usually the end of the line for the Deuce, which runs 24 hours a day, seven days a week.
-However between midnight and 9 a.m. only, the Deuce goes a bit more south to the beautiful Town Square Mall.
+However between midnight and 9 a.m. only, the Deuce goes a bit more south, for 5 more stops:

 Deuce Route and Bus Stops Going North

-Starting from the Town Square Mall, (please note the special hours for this stop), the Deuce heads north for 8 miles to Fremont Street.
-You’ll catch all of these stops on the east side of the Strip.
-Here are the northbound stops:
+Starting from a stop across from the south end of Mandalay Bay (by the McDonalds), the Deuce heads north for 8 miles to Fremont Street.
+You’ll catch all of these stops on the east side of the Strip (i.e. the MGM Grand, Paris, Linq, Wynn side).

 – Tropicana (Excalibur)

 – MGM Grand (New York – New York, Monte Carlo)